Not just for beauty...

 Is there swelling?

-Generally there is no significant swelling with neuromodulators, other than little "bumps" like mosquito bites the first day.
+Generally there is no significant swelling with neuromodulators.
+Some people notice minor swelling in the form of little "bumps" about the size of mosquito bites at the injection sites that last for about 45 minutes .
 Minor swelling is an anticipated side effect with filler, lasting 2 to 3 weeks.
 The use of ice and arnica ointment at the treatment area are recommended.